gasparian/CRNN-OCR-lite/README.md

 ...and run scripts in shell as usual.

 ## What's next:
-**The global goal is to make end-to-end pipeline for detection and recognition and make it work in real photos.**
+**The global goal is to make end-to-end pipeline for robust detection and recognition.**

  - [x] CRNN
  - [ ] Text binarizing model (binary segmentation)